This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 By the end of the ’60s, the park had a go-kart track, post office, barber shop, drug store, and other amenities — many of which are still operating there today.

-More Info On South Of The Border
+More Info About South Of The Border

 In addition to the links I’ve included above, here are some other resources to help you get the most from your time at South of the Border, Dillon SC:

-I’m a Florida native, a roller coaster junkie, and a frequent traveler.
-(Long road trips are my favorite.)
 Born and raised in Tampa, I grew up visiting Busch Gardens Tampa Bay.
 I authored the book Busch Gardens Tampa Bay: Images of Modern America, which details the colorful history of the Busch Gardens theme park.
 As a local historian, I’ve also written about other popular landmarks and attractions for a variety of publications.
-Here, on this Travel Guide, I like sharing little-known facts and fun stuff about all the places I’ve been — so you will have a good idea of what those places are like and what you should know before you go.
-I especially enjoy helping others plan fun trips… on a budget!